 I’m very imperfect!
 Several times lately, I forgot to bring my reusable bags when grocery shopping, and I get angry with myself.
 I think to myself, here I am blogging about trying to reduce plastic waste and I didn’t bring my bags.
 I did what I had to do, but then, made a note to start keeping a few bags in the trunk of my car.

 We need to do is look at the big picture.
 We can’t be perfect all the time, what matters is that you are trying to lessen your impact on our beautiful earth.
-If you are putting in the effort most of the time, please forgive yourself the occasional.
+If you are putting in the effort most of the time, please forgive yourself for the occasional.
 I wouldn’t want someone to get discouraged and give up their efforts entirely because this new lifestyle is a bit difficult.